 Value Investing – Reasonable Expectations (Lesson 1)

-Reasonable Expectations If I want to be great, I have to win the victory over myself… self-discipline. – Harry S Truman
+If I want to be great, I have to win the victory over myself… self-discipline. – Harry S Truman

-One of Aesop’s fables tells the story of the tortoise and the hare whereby the tortoise wins a race between the two of them due to the hare’s ego.
-The persistence of the tortoise prevails and thus, the moral of the story is that slow and steady wins the race.
+One of Aesop’s fables tells the story of the tortoise and the hare, whereby the tortoise wins a race between the two of them due to the hare’s ego.
+The persistence of the tortoise prevails, and thus, the moral of the story is that slow and steady wins the race.
 This is an excellent description of value investing.

-Value investing is a systematic process of investing in high quality stocks when those respective stocks have significant market price discounts in comparison to recent highs for that same stock.
+Value investing is a systematic process of investing in high-quality stocks when those respective stocks have significant market price discounts in comparison to recent highs for that same stock.
 If the underlying net assets are productive and the company’s financial performance is steady, buyers in the market will ultimately bid the price back to prior market values.
-In effect, the stock price depression is really a reflection of either the company falling out of favor or some other market concern affecting the company’s share price.
+In effect, the stock price depression is a reflection of either the company falling out of favor or some other market concern affecting the company’s share price.

 Market price fluctuations occur frequently.
-Value investors simply wait for price depressions with good quality companies to buy stock and once the price recovers, sell the stock and take their respective gains.
-With a systematic regimen of buying low and selling high, value investors slowly but persistently out perform all other forms of market programs.
+Value investors simply wait for price depressions with good quality companies to buy stock, and once the price recovers, sell the stock and take their respective gains.
+With a systematic regimen of buying low and selling high, value investors slowly but persistently outperform all other forms of market programs.
 Other market programs include:

 • Day Trading

-• Yield Based Investors (including dividend based purchases)
+• Yield-Based Investors (including dividend-based purchases)

 • Index Funds

-• Growth Based Stocks
+• Growth-Based Stocks

 • Position Trading

-There are many others.
-Many of them proclaim quick rewards or wealth accumulation in a short period of time.
-Value investing is not about quick returns on your investment.
-It is about a slow and methodical process to accumulate wealth.
-It is a program for life.
-A simple graph illustrates this slow and steady approach.
-If you start out with $10,000 today and use the value investing program and earn 30% annual returns on average, your portfolio will be worth $500,000 after 20 years.
+If you start with $10,000 today and use the value investing program and earn 20% annual returns on average, your portfolio will be worth $380,000 after 20 years.
 This is after income taxes at 28% on all gains.
-For comparative purposes, over the last 20 years, the DOW Jones Industrial Average returns have averaged slightly better than 8% per year and this excludes taxation.
-If you started with $10,000 in the DOW Jones Industrial Index Fund, it would be worth about $50,000 after 20 years after taxes.
-Thus, for comparative purposes, value investing earns 10X what a top of the line index fund earns over a similar time frame with similar income tax rates.
+For comparative purposes, over the last 20 years, the DOW Jones Industrial Average returns have averaged slightly better than 8% per year, and this excludes taxation.
+If you started with $10,000 in the DOW Jones Industrial Index Fund, it would be worth about $50,000 after 20 years, after taxes.
+Thus, for comparative purposes, value investing earns two to three times what a top-of-the-line index fund earns over a similar time frame with similar income tax rates.

 The key to value investing is that it will beat major market indices year after year.
 How?